 The Comprehensive Annual Financial Report was prepared by the fiscal management team for the School.
-Their commitment to this process has helped to make this report possible.
-I would also like to thank Mr. Fankhauser and other members of the Board of Directors for their support in this endeavor.
-It is truly appreciated.
+Their commitment to this project helped to make this report possible.
+I would also like to thank Mr. Fankhauser and other members of the Board of Directors for their support in this effort.